kuyg0002/assignment_1/README.md

 ![A screenshot of a computer Description automatically generated](./Screenshots/2a4.png)

-* Configure Log Forwarding: Modify application's logging configuration to forward logs to the syslog server.
+* Configure Log Forwarding: Modify the application's logging configuration to forward logs to the syslog server.

 ![A screenshot of a computer Description automatically generated](./Screenshots/2b1.png)